 This concentration is designed for health professionals that would like to become leaders in public health, especially in patient care, clinical trials, biostatistics, and other related areas.
-The department of Biostatistics coordinates this concentration.
+The Department of Biostatistics coordinates this concentration.
 Graduates will be able to develop their careers in health care setting, public health institutions, or academia.
 The graduate of this concentration will understand public health policies and practices, will identify key elements of quantitative nature for decision-making, and will be able to plan and evaluate health systems and public health programs by using biostatistical methodology.
 The student will also have the opportunity to learn about treatment outcome measurement, as well as the design and management of health data systems.
 This concentration provides the expertise and experience to plan, develop, and evaluate clinical research.
 Students will also gain biostatistical knowledge and skills to be able to plan and conduct applied clinical research as independent researchers or as members of research teams in health care settings, public health, and other biomedical sciences that use experimental and observational techniques.
 A doctoral dissertation is required providing the opportunity to apply the knowledge gained during coursework and other academic activities.
 The dissertation is expected to analyze and propose solutions to a problem with implications for public health practice, often by translating and applying new theoretical and technical advances to current problems in public health.
 The graduate of this program can undertake professional, consulting, or managerial positions in health care, such as hospitals and other medical facilities, and pharmaceutical companies; governmental or private institutions such as public health departments and academic settings such as universities or academic medical centers.

-Clinical Research Concentration Curriculum Clinical Research Concentration Required Courses: 24 SCH
+Clinical Research Concentration Curriculum

-CIIIIIC Cililical Research Concentration Required Courses.
-24 3cm
+Clinical Research Concentration Required Courses: 25 SC

-BIOS 5725 Non-parametric Statistics 3 SCH
+BIOS 5725 Nonparametric Statistical Methods 3 SCH

 BIOS 5735 Analysis of Variance 3 SCH

 BIOS 5740 Introduction to Statistical Packages 3 SCH

 BIOS 5760 Data Management 3 SCH

-BIOS 5770 Clinical Trials 3 SCH
+BIOS 6775 Clinical Trials and Survival Analysis 3 SCH

 BIOS 6710 Outcome Measurement in Health Care 3 SCH

-BIOS 6780 Statistical Consulting 3 SCH
+BIOS 6785 Biostatistical Research and Consulting 4 SCH

-HMA P 6210 Health Services Research 3 SCH
+HMAP 6210 Health Services Research 3 SCH

-Electi ive Courses: Minimum 9 SCH
+Elect ive Cou rses: Minimum 9 SCH

-BIOS 5710 Mathematical Statistics II 3 SCH

 BIOS 5720 Survey Sampling 3 SCH

-BIOS 5745 Biostatistics in Epidemiology 3 SCH

-BIOS 5750 Operations Research 3 SCH

 BIOS 6760 Multivariate Analysis 3 SCH

-BIOS 6770 Survival Analysis 3 SCH

 BIOS 6790 Seminar in Biostatistics 3 SCH

 BIOS 6910 Doctoral Independent Study in Biostatistics 3 SCH

-EPIC 5310 Occupational Epidemiology 3 SCH
+EPID 5310 Occupational Epidemiology 3 SCH

-EPIC 5600 Epidemiologic Research Methods 3 SCH
+EPID 5600 Epidemiologic Research Methods 3 SCH

-EPIC 5610 Chronic Disease Epidemiology 3 SCH
+EPID 5610 Chronic Disease Epidemiology 3 SCH

+EPID 5630 Infectious Disease Epidemiology 3 SCH

+EPID 6620 Survey Methodology 3 SCH

+EPID 6625 Tropical Diseases Epidemiology 3 SCH

+HMAP 5240 Health Politics and Policy 3 SCH